 Requirements & Policies

-When respirators are used, a respirator program is required.
+When respirators are necessary, a respirator program is required.

 A respirator program describes how your particular business: